zammad/zammad-admin-documentation/manage-groups.rst

 ..
 Hint:: If the *Group* field does not appear in the ticket view, ensure that:

     * you have created more than one group
-    * the current user has change permissions to more than one group
+    * the current user has "change" permissions to more than one group

   This is necessary because Zammad automatically hides selection fields with only one option.